 Of course, you can use varnish to finish a miniature that you made with polymer clay for example ( I will post another review on miniature varnish in the near future as well ).
 But you can apply cold enameling powder on any material you like, with any color you want.
 Even on brass.

-So if your hobby is figure sculpting, for example, this product is very handy to use and it looks like your sculpture is made off glass!
+So if your hobby is figure sculpting, for example, this product is very handy to use and it looks like your sculpture is made of glass!
 Did I tell you already how excited I am about this cold enameling powder? 😉 I really enjoyed crafting an afternoon with this product.

-There is some more information to be found on cold enameling on Youtube aswell, as in this video:
+There is some more information to be found on cold enameling on Youtube as well, as in this video: